Global bifurcation of planar and spatial periodic solutions from the polygonal relative equilibria for the n-body problem: Introduction

 \section{Introduction}

 Consider $n$ point masses turning at a constant speed in a plane around some fixed point.
 A relative equilibrium of this configuration is a stationary solution of the equations in the rotating coordinates.
 In this paper we analyze the bifurcation of periodic solutions from a general relative equilibrium.
 As a special case, we give a complete study of the polygonal relative equilibrium where there are $n$ identical masses arranged on a regular polygon and a central mass.
 This model was posed by Maxwell in order to explain the stability of Saturn's rings.
-For this polygonal equilibrium, we give a full analysis for the bifurcation of planar and spatial periodic solutions.
+For this we give a full analysis for the bifurcation of planar and spatial periodic solutions.
 We will prove that, according to the value of the central mass, there are up to $2n$ branches of planar periodic solutions, with different symmetries, and up to $n$ additional branches which are, if some non resonance condition is met, in the space $\mathbb{R}^{3}$ with non trivial vertical components.

-More precisely, in rotating coordinates and after a scaling in time, we look for $2\pi$-periodic solutions $x_{j}(t)$, for $j=0,1,...,n$, where $j=0$ corresponds to the central body of mass $\mu$ while each element of the ring has mass $1$, and frequency $\nu$.
+More precisely, in rotating coordinates and after a scaling in time, we look for $2\pi$-periodic solutions $x_{j}(t)$ for $j=0,1,...,n$, where $j=0$ corresponds to the central body of mass $\mu$ while each element of the ring has mass $1$, and frequency $\nu$.
 We shall prove (see the exact theorems and graphs in the core of the paper) that, for each integer $k=1,...,n$, there are one or two intervals (one unbounded) of values of the central mass with global branches of periodic solutions bifurcating from the relative equilibrium.
+In fact:

-In fact, for $k=2,..., n-2$ and for $k=1, n-1$ and $n>6$, there is an unbounded interval of values of $\mu$ with two branches of planar periodic solutions (short and long period) with the symmetries described below.
-For $k=1, n-1$ and $n=3,4,5,6$ there is only one bifurcating branch in the unbounded interval, while for $n=2$ there is one branch for any value of $\mu$.
+For $k=2,...,n-2$ and for $k=1,n-1$ and $n>6$, there is an unbounded interval of values of $\mu$ with two branches of planar periodic solutions (short and long period) with the symmetries described below.
+For $k=1,n-1$ and $n=3,4,5,6$ there is only one bifurcating branch in the unbounded interval, while for $n=2$ there is one branch for any value of $\mu$.

-For $k=2,..., n-2$, there is a bounded interval where one has one bifurcating global branch for $\mu<\mu_{k}$, where $\mu_{k}$ is the value of the central mass where one has the global branch of relative equilibria obtained in \cite{GaIz11}.
-For $k= 2,...,n/2$, there are two bifurcating branches for $\mu_{k}<\mu<m_{0}$.
+For $k=2,...,n-2$, there is a bounded interval where one has one bifurcating global branch for $\mu<\mu_{k}$, where $\mu_{k}$ is the value of the central mass where one has the global branch of relative equilibria obtained in \cite{GaIz11}.
+For $k=2,...,n/2$, there are two bifurcating branches for $\mu_{k}<\mu<m_{0}$.

 For $k=n$, and any $n>1$, there is a global branch of planar solutions starting at $\nu=1$.

 Finally, for $k=1,...,n$ and any $\mu$, there is a global branch of solutions with a non trivial vertical coordinate, which is odd in time while the horizontal coordinates are $\pi$-periodic, with the possible exception of a finite number of resonances at a finite number of values of $\mu$'s.